Thomas-Richardson/arm_length_MMA_python/README.md

 # Do MMA fighters with longer arms win more fights?
 An end-to-end analysis in Python

 Here I post the code for a blog post I wrote on data analysis in Python.
+It uses the `pandas`, `matplotlib`, `seaborn` and `statsmodels` libraries.

 It analyses MMA fighter performance and whether arm length plays a significant role in explaining why some fighters win more than others.
 I also containerise the project using Binder so you can run the code yourself:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Thomas-Richardson/arm_length_MMA_python/main)